VladVeliciu/Power-Supply/README.md

 - 3.3V Buck DC-DC converter with feedback loop

 Designed using **LTspice** and **PSIM**
-Project completed as part of university studies in **Power Supplies** (UTCN – Faculty of Electronics)
+Project completed as part of university studies in **Power Supplies** (UTCN – Faculty of Electronics, Telecommunications and Information Technology)

 ---